 Each player then rolls 2D6 and adds this to their number of committed scouting points.
 The player with the higher total chooses the table side and places his committed scouting units and/or characters within deployment zone.
 Units which are allowed to infiltrate or ambush do not need to be placed at this stage.
 Next the player with the lower total must place all of his units and characters within his deployment zone.
-Finally, the player who 'won' the scouting roll then places the remainder of his units in his deployment zone.
+Finally, the player who 'won' the scouting roll then places the remainder of his units in his deployment zone and must move second in the first turn.

-Role Scouting Points Troop Types Flyers 3 any flying unit or any flying character or character on flying mount; Waywatchers Scouts 2 any unit of cavalry with 0 or 6+ save; Rangers; Gutter Runners; Ethereal Hosts; Dryads; Centigors; Yhetees; non-flying command 10 characters.
+Role Scouting Points Troop Types Flyers 3 any flying unit or any flying character or character on flying mount; Waywatchers Scouts 2 any unit of cavalry with o or 6+ save; Rangers; Gutter Runners; Ethereal Hosts; Dryads; Centigors; Yhetees; non-flying command 10 characters.
 Patrols 1 any unit of cavalry with 5+ armour; Glade Guard; non-flying command 9 character.
 Piquets 0.5 any unit of shooting infantry with o or 6+ armour; non-flying command 8 character.